 On December 4, 2020 the first international meeting titled “Pain and Neurogenic Inflammation in Clinical Medicine 2020” took place in Lausanne, Switzerland.
 The scope of this meeting was to outline and discuss important aspects of chronic pain with regard to patient care, molecular mechanisms, and clinical science.
 Abstracts of each presentation are available for registered participants.

 The second follow-up meeting is scheduled for December 3, 2021 and will more closely focus on individual target molecules in chronic pain.
 Similar to inflammatory rheumatic diseases different regulators may exist in chronic pain syndromes for targeted treatment strategies.
 These molecules include candidates such as NGF, CGRP, substance P, BDNF, cannabinoids, glutamate, or topical NSAIDs.
 The objective of this meeting is thus to serve as a platform for an open discussion and a scientific exchange to develop novel ideas.
-The meeting is intended to take place in Bern, Switzerland.

 We would be pleased to welcome you in person or as an online participant.

 Spitalzentrum Biel / Centre hospitalier Bienne

 For more information on how to become a sponsor at the Pain and Neurogenic Inflammation in Clinical Medicine Meeting get in touch with: Sina.Reis@comeed.ch